phlummox-mirrors/backupninja/PATCHES.md

 (All needed?
 Dunno.)

 2\.
-This process creates a lot of Debian-sppecific files in the parent directory of your git repo, it can make things cleaner to do something like
+This process creates a lot of Debian-specific files in the parent directory of your git repo, it can make things cleaner to do something like

 ```